 Scientific evidence has emerged rapidly throughout the COVID-19 pandemic.
 It has been challenging for all Canadians (citizens, healthcare professionals, decision makers, and researchers) to keep up with – and make the best use of – such quickly evolving evidence.
 With the emergence of variants of concern (VOCs), it is even more critical that we develop a way to overcome the challenges associated with assessing and summarizing an ever-changing evidence base and implement effective strategies for communicating important information to Canadians.

-The Pillar 8 Knowledge Mobilization team at CoVaRR-Net is committed to undertaking state-of-the- art activities that support the timely gathering and distribution of evidence so that people can make decisions based on the best available information.
+The Pillar 9 Knowledge, Implementation and Training Team (KITT) at CoVaRR-Net is committed to undertaking state-of-the- art activities that support the timely gathering and distribution of evidence so that people can make decisions based on the best available information.
 Through this project, we will:

 - Develop automated search tools to identify the most up-to-date information available for VOCs;

 - Create summaries of evidence on topics related to VOCs and update them regularly; and